KampfBallerina/MoreRealisticLaundering/README.md

 ## Configuration
 - The mod generates a configuration file (`MoreRealisticLaundering.json`) in the `UserData` folder.
 - You can edit this file to customize the default settings for each business / property; however this is optional as long as you're not using the legit mode.
-- Use the custom app ingame to modify everything dynamically
+- Use the custom app ingame to modify everything dynamically without any restarts

 ---